sangupta/as3corelib/README.md

 Why Forked?
 -----------

+The project home page can be found at https://github.com/sangupta/as3corelib.
+Note that this project is a fork of the original project at https://github.com/mikechambers/as3corelib.

 The projects was forked from the original project at https://github.com/mikechambers/as3corelib because the original project is now dormant and has not been maintained for over an year now.
-Thus, this fork of mine which aims to fix all reported issues and keep upgrading the library with reported issues/enhancements/ideas.
+Thus, this fork aims to provide fixes for reported issues and keep upgrading for enhancements/ideas.

 License
 -------